berlin-zoo

 Berlin Zoo Animals: What to See

-With over 20,000 Zoo animals, the variety is truly impressive.
+With over 20,000 Berlin Zoo animals, the variety is truly impressive.
 The zoo is home to iconic species such as pandas, elephants, lions, giraffes, and more.
-Don’t miss the chance to visit the polar bears, one of the most popular attractions in the zoo in Berlin.
+Don’t miss the chance to visit the polar bears, one of the most popular attractions in the Berlin Zoological.

 The zoo’s focus on providing large, naturalistic enclosures ensures that visitors can observe the animals in environments designed to mimic their natural habitats.